TN 284 (08-26)

 5

-Verify the Department of Veterans Affairs (VA) pension per SI 00830.302C, Step 6;
+Verify the VA pension per Step 6 in the chart at SI 00830.302C., Step 6;

-or VA compensation per SI 00830.302C, Step 6.
+or VA compensation per Step 6 in the chart at SI 00830.304C., Step 6.

-Verify educational benefits per SI 00830.306C.
-STOP.
+Verify educational benefits per SI 00830.306C., STOP.

 F. Procedure for systems coding

-1. Beneficiary’s portion
+1. Veteran's portion

-NOTE: To input VA educational benefits on the SSI claim system, select EDUCATIONAL BENEFITS payment “TYPE” on the drop-down list on the VETERANS AFFAIRS PAYMENT page.
+NOTE: To input VA educational benefits on the SSI claim system, select EDUCATIONAL BENEFITS payment TYPE on the drop-down list on the VETERANS AFFAIRS PAYMENT page.

 2. Dependent spouse's portion

-NOTE: Include the special program service center office code (PCOC) code of "D" following the claim number to indicate a dependent when inputting type “C” or “E” income.
+NOTE: Include the special program service center office code (PCOC) code of "D" following the claim number to indicate a dependent when inputting type C or E income.
 For information on VA PCOC entries, see SM 02002.015.
-To input VA educational benefits on the SSI claim system, select EDUCATIONAL BENEFITS payment “TYPE” on the drop-down list on the VETERANS AFFAIRS PAYMENT page.
+To input VA educational benefits on the SSI claim system, select EDUCATIONAL BENEFITS payment TYPE on the drop-down list on the VETERANS AFFAIRS PAYMENT page.

 3. Dependent child's portion